 The benefits of porro prisms is that they can be made to be optically superior to roof prisms.
 They can provide brighter images because there's less light being lost in the light path from the objective lenses to the ocular lenses.
 Less reflections are a consequential benefit in a porro prism versus a roof prism.

 They also don't need phase corrected coatings in order to work like roof prisms do.
 This brings down a lot of the cost when manufacturing and putting together the prism assembly.
 Porro prism binoculars are also known for being heavier and bigger than roof prisms, but this BX-1 Rogue has the upper hand because it's a very compact binocular.

 As far as this Rogue 8X25 model goes, there's only the black finish that's available, and for a low price of about $85 online.
 The 8X42 and 10X50 models are available with the Mossy Oak Break-Up finish, but you'll have to remember that this drives up the cost, not just for the showy finish, but for the extra magnification and larger objective lens size too.

-This particular 8X25 and the 10X25 binos are compact units.
-They’re only 4.3 inches in length and they weigh a light 12.7 ounces.
-They’re the ideal-sized, compact bino that’ll fit in the pocket of your camo vest and are super-light weight to tote around.
+This particular 8X25 and the 10X25 binoculars are compact units.
+They're only 4.3 inches in length and they weigh a light 12.7 ounces.
+They're the ideal-sized, compact binocular that'll fit in the pocket of your camo vest and are super-light weight to tote around.

 However, not all of the Rogue binoculars share this compact or reverse porro prism design.